-Contact localgroups@ndcs.org.uk with the Designated Person's name and email address.
+Contact localgroups@ndcs.org.uk - they need the Designated Person's name and email address.

-You will be emailed the terms and conditions of Capita: please accept these by email.
+You, the Designated Person, will be emailed the terms and conditions of Capita.
+Please accept these by email.

 Processing a check for myself and other committee members